haquefardeen/awesome-dot/README.md

 ## Tools

 - [Scout-by Polkachu](https://polkachu.com/scout)- A Validator lookup tool that provides nominators very fast.
-- [Bitcharge](https://bitcharge.co/)- A useful tool that will help you to not remember the address everytime
 - [Substrate Tip Bot](https://github.com/paritytech/substrate-tip-bot)- A GitHub bot to submit tips on behalf of contributors.
 - [Dot Scanner](https://dotscanner.com/)- Blockchain explorer for Polkadot, Kusama, and other substrate-based networks.
 - [Polkadot K8s monitor](https://github.com/ironoa/polkadot-k8s-monitor)- Ironoa developed a monitoring and alerting tool for nodes and validators.